-After serving the South Carolina Campaign to Prevent Teen Pregnancy for nine years, first as director and most recently as senior advisor, she is currently sharing her lessons learned with students in her public relations courses at Newberry College.
-You will also benefit from Cayci's exceptional writing ability and may have even seen her musings on the popular blog, Peplum & Politics.
+After serving the South Carolina Campaign to Prevent Teen Pregnancy for nine years, first as director and most recently as senior advisor, Cayci is currently sharing her lessons learned with students in her public relations and media courses at Newberry College.

 Director of Finance